 Gentle trainees, this piece has one goal and one goal only.
 I want to ask every trainee here to please join Twitter.

-Gentle trainees, we need to get smarter about the way we are going to make positive change in our profession, to change its culture, and to let our managers, seniors and society at large know that change is coming.
+Gentle trainees, we need to get smarter about the way we are going to make a positive change in our profession, to change its culture.
+And to let our managers, seniors, and society at large know that change is coming.

-At the start of November last year I spent 3 hours writing an e-news piece on medical advocacy giving credit to the #ThisIsOurLane and #KidsOffNauru movements (https://thespinoff.co.nz/…/2018-is-forcing-doctors-to-be-ad…) You could say the conclusion was kind of in the same vein as the scientific paper.
-There were over 500 article shares in less than 48 hours through social media.
-So now I know where you get more bang for buck.
+At the start of November last year I spent 3 hours writing an e-news piece on medical advocacy giving credit to the #ThisIsOurLane and #KidsOffNauru movements. (https://thespinoff.co.nz/…/2018-is-forcing-doctors-to-be-ad…) You could say the conclusion was kind of in the same vein as the scientific paper.
+There were over 500 article-shares in less than 48 hours through social media.
+So, now I know where you get more bang for your buck.

 Have I helped convince you all that this is a good idea?